prototypefund/Digital_Bargeld-docs/dev-wallet-wx.rst

   i18n`You have ${n} coins.`

 - *i18n.parts*: Interpolate i18nized values with arbitrary objects.
   Useful for example to include HTML elements.
 .. code-block:: js

   i18n.parts`Visit ${link} to get more coins.`

-- *i18n.pluralize*: translate with plural form
+- *i18n.pluralize*: translate with plural form.
+  The i18n.number() function returns a ``PluralNumber`` object that specifies the argument that determines the plural form, if not present the first numeric argument is used.

 .. code-block:: js